solana-labs/ecosystem/projects/applehead.md

 telegram: https://t.me/applehead_token
 status: building
 ---
-Applehead ($Applehead) is a fully decentralized, community powered Solana ecosystem, peer to peer digital currency, owned in whole by it’s community with instant rewards for holders.
+Applehead ($APHD) is a fully decentralized, community-powered, Solana ecosystem peer-to-peer digital currency which focus on creating NFTs and a play-to-earn game.